- Styling doesn't scream "green"

 The 2016 Ford Focus Electric, now in its fifth model year, remains the only battery-electric car sold by Ford anywhere in the world.
 It's the most energy-efficient car the company sells.
 The compact five-door hatchback is an adaptation of a gasoline model, built on the same assembly line in Michigan as all other North American Focuses, but it's sold only in small numbers in specific regions—and only in low numbers.

 The Focus Electric competes with the Nissan Leaf, by far the world's highest-volume electric car, as well as the Volkswagen e-Golf, both of them similarly all-electric compact hatchbacks.
-Ford's electric Focus also faces off against a handful of smaller electric cars from other makers—the Chevrolet Spark EV, Fiat 500e, and Mitsubishi i-MiEV—also sold only in small numbers in limited markets.
+Ford's electric Focus also faces off against a handful of smaller electric cars from other makers—the Chevrolet Spark EV, Fiat 500e, Nissan Leaf, and Mitsubishi i-MiEV—also sold only in small numbers in limited markets.
 Although Chevrolet's coming Bolt EV should spark serious concern at the Blue Oval—its 200-mile range is easily double the Focus Electric's rated range.

 Over five model years, the electric Focus has changed very little.
 While it was initially distinguished by a unique grille design, a 2015 restyle of the gasoline Focus gave the whole lineup the same look.
 Now, aside from a couple of chrome "Electric" door badges and the charging port on the left front fender, you'd never know just by looking that the Focus Electric doesn't have an engine.